OSW3/symfony-seo/readme.md

-# Symfony Comments
+# Symfony Seo

-Add comments to your app pages.
+Add SEO components to your app pages.

 ## How to install